Do brain-health supplements really keep your mind sharp?

 Rather than spend money or unproven and possibly risky brain supplements, you could focus on what has been shown to improve cognitive function, including the following.

-Limit alcohol.
-Anyone who has had a few drinks, or been around someone who’s been drinking, can attest to alcohol’s affects the brain.
+Anyone who has had a few drinks, or been around someone who’s been drinking, can attest to alcohol’s effects on the the brain.
 In the short term, people may have trouble walking, slowed reaction times, and memory lapses.
 While these effects may wear off, heavy alcohol consumption is also linked to short- and long-term cognitive impairment and an increased risk for dementia.

 While the effects of moderate drinking are less clear, if you don’t drink, it’s best not to start.
-And if you do decide to imbibe, limit your intake to reduce your risk for a slew of health issues.
+And if you do decide to imbibe, limit your intake to reduce your risk for multiple health issues.
 For women, that means no more than one drink per day.
 Men should have no more than two daily drinks.

-Stay social.
 There is some evidence that maintaining strong social connections could help keep your mind sharp over time.
 Research suggests that having a large social network may be associated with a lower risk for dementia and better brain health.
-While scientists aren’t sure how being social helps, getting out for lunch with friends, watching a game or movies with your pals, or being active in volunteer groups boost your mood and have few downsides, too.
+While scientists aren’t sure how being social helps, getting out for lunch with friends, watching a game or movies with your pals, or being active in volunteer groups boosts your mood and has few downsides, too.

 Article sources open article sources

 Centers for Disease Control and Prevention.
-Alzheimer's Disease and Healthy Aging: What is Dementia?
-Last reviewed April 5, 2019.
+Alzheimer's Disease and Healthy Aging: About Dementia.
+August 17, 2024.

 AARP.
 The Real Deal on Brain Health Supplements (and 2021 addendum).
 2019.